-The Boys & Girls Clubs of Greater Milwaukee requests \$1,685,995 and pledges a match of \$500,000 (\$250,000 cash in hand, and \$250,000 private contributions to follow) to cover a total project cost of \$2,185,995.
+The Boys & Girls Clubs of Greater Milwaukee requests \$2,064,312 and pledges a match of \$500,000 to cover a total project cost of \$2,564,312 (please see Attachment #1 for detailed budget).
 Upon award, the Boys & Girls Clubs of Greater Milwaukee will work in concert with the Milwaukee County Parks to plan, refine and schedule all project implementation AND will host at least two final public input sessions to ensure the scope of work meets the needs and expectations of all key community stakeholders.
-All work will be planned for completion in 2023 beginning in early spring and being comfortably completed by fall of 2023.
-We are absolutely certain this project will be completed with all funds incurred and encumbered long before the December 31, 2024 deadline.
+As outlined in the project timeline (attachment #2), the project bid process will actively begin upon award in November 2022, construction will commence by June 2023, and final construction activity will conclude by June 2024.
+A community celebration will be held in July 2024 to open the new amenities and give the public visibility to new recreation opportunities.
+We are certain this project will be completed with all funds incurred and encumbered long before the December 31, 2024 deadline.
 Monthly standing meetings will be planned and held with the Milwaukee County Parks to ensure all partners are aware of appropriate roles and any activities that are best managed by the Milwaukee County Parks would be subcontracted for services through the County Parks.